cruzgodar/lapsa/README.md

 </html>
 ```

+If you prefer to use ES6 modules, add `lapsa.min.mjs` to your project instead, add `<script src="index.js" type="module"></script>` to the HTML, and begin `index.js` with `import Lapsa from "./lapsa.min.mjs";`

-Create a JavaScript file and add it to the html.
-In the above example, it's called `index.js` and is located in the same directory as the html file.
+Create a JavaScript file and add it to the HTML.
+In the above example, it's called `index.js` and is located in the same directory as the HTML file.
 The minimal contents of that JS file are:

 ```js
 const options =